 Six Senses Zil Pasyon

 There isn’t a centralized swimming pool at this sprawling 652-acre resort.
 But each of the astonishing villas and residences at Six Senses Zil Pasyon come with innovative private pools.
 In particular, the residences feature plunge pools with translucent floors, allowing light to emanate on the living area below.
-Set on the private island of Félicité, this exclusive property also features onsite gourmet dining, fitness center and luxury spa.
+Set on the private island of Félicité, this exclusive property also offers onsite gourmet dining, fitness center and luxury spa.
+In light of all this, you shouldn’t be surprised that overnight rates are quite expensive.
+In fact, a quick search on Booking.com reveals at rate of over $100k for a week stay.

 Titanic Mardan Palace